dmaciejewski1/gopherdata/README.md

        }
      );
  ```
- 4. **With Bind Variables** : append the "runWBindVariables" Gopher to myGopherCalls.js to allow bind variables to be used with transactions and returns just the data
+ 4. **Run With Bind Variables** : Append the "runWBindVariables" gopher to myGopherCalls.js to allow bind variables to be used with *Transactions* and returns just the data
  ```js

      connection = 'finance-Prod';